adamrmoss/edu-basic/docs/edu-basic-language.md

 Seeds the generator with a specific integer value.
 Using the same seed value produces the same sequence of random numbers, which is useful for testing and reproducible results.

-**System Timer Function:**
+**System Timer Operator:**
-- `TIMER%` - Returns the current system timer value as an integer.
+- `TIMER` - Nullary operator (takes zero arguments) that returns the current system timer value as an integer.
 Commonly used with `RANDOMIZE` to seed the random number generator with a time-based value.

 **Examples:**